davepinch/pinchy.cc/content/topics/astronomy/topics/new-general-catalog/ngc-object.md

 ---
 title: "NGC object"
-member of: New General Catalog
+member of: New General Catalogue
 ---